 FoRB Podcast: Qur’an-Burning Cases in Europe

-The first episode of the FoRB Podcast.
-Dmytro Vovk and Merilin Kiviorg invited Ed Brown from Oslo-based Stefanus Alliance International to discuss Qur'an-burning cases in Scandinavian countries and beyond.
-They touched on state responses to Qur'an burning and…
+In Episode 1 of The FoRB Podcast, Dmytro Vovk and Merilin Kiviorg invite Ed Brown from Oslo-based Stefanus Alliance International to discuss Qur’an-burning cases in Scandinavian countries and beyond.
+They touch on state responses to Qur’an…

 Continue Reading FoRB Podcast: Qur’an-Burning Cases in Europe